JoshAlb21/computer-vision-streamlit-app/README.md

 2. Select the model for classification and segmentation.
 3. View the segmentation results and analysis in the main dashboard.
 4. Download the results and segmented images as needed.

+### Install updates
+until now there is no option to install updates withouth re-installing the whole app.
+Make sure there is a new version of the app by checking the announcement on the github repo.
+Then follow the steps described in section "Getting Started (GUI)" / "Installation".

 ## Getting Started (with programming knowledge)